Kingston loop line: Kingston station reconstructed

 When the high level part of Kingston station was constructed, there was a limited attempt to integrate it with the original terminus, which continued in use.
 In October 1934 a project to reconstruct the station was approved; it would cost £40,500.
 All the old street-level buildings were replaced by an imposing red brick entrance and shop block prominently sited at the corner of Richmond Road and Wood Street.
 Teddington station was also modernised, with £11,700 spent on improvements.

 Present day passenger train service

-At present (2023) there is generally a half-hour frequency of trains Waterloo to Waterloo round the Kingston Loop in each direction.
+As of April 2026, there is generally a half-hour frequency of trains Waterloo to Waterloo round the Kingston Loop in each direction.
 In addition there is a half-hourly service Waterloo to Shepperton via Kingston.
 Some limited enhancements take place in the peaks.
 A more limited service is given on Sundays, including some terminations at Kingston, running from Waterloo via Hounslow to Twickenham and reversing there.

+Since services travel around the loop in both directions from Waterloo, services are advertised using false destinations on departure boards.
+The clockwise services are initially shown at Waterloo with a destination of Strawberry Hill while the counter-clockwise services have a displayed destination of Teddington.
+En route they switch again: the clockwise services have an advertised destination of Richmond, then Waterloo via Richmond, then Waterloo, while the counter-clockwise services are advertised as Kingston, then Waterloo via Wimbledon, and finally Waterloo.